Abe SIlverman's Antique Silver Shop

 http://www.table-kitchen-linen.com/history-table-linen.html

 The old needle-made laces are labor intensive, and are rarely made today.
-Lacis should not be confused with the filet lace interpretations copied by bobbins, crochet, and embroidery on fabric.
+Lace should not be confused with the filet lace interpretations copied by bobbins, crochet, and embroidery on fabric.
 Filet is an ancient lace technique, sometimes referred to as nun's work because it was known to be made in convents.

 "Filet" is the French word for a net, and "Lacis" for network - meaning in this case that the net has been ornamented with a design darned or applied upon its surface.
 The ground consisted of a delicate network made by hand, using the same technique as was used for making coarser fish and garden nets.
 On this ground the pattern was worked, usually by darning; the "point de toile" and the "point de reprise" being the stitches most generally employed.